( of )

 Incorrect: 0

-A 10 year old boy is found on optometric examination to have a best-corrected visual acuity of 20/100 (6/30, 0.2) in the left eye and moderate left proptosis.
+A 5 year old boy is found on optometric examination to have a best-corrected visual acuity of 20/100 (6/30, 0.2) in the left eye and moderate left proptosis.
 His parents are unaware of when the proptosis occurred and when vision became impaired.
 The right eye has a normal examination, including formal visual fields.
 The left eye moves normally, but has an afferent pupil defect and a pale optic disc.
 Apart from left eye proptosis, there are no other abnormalities on the eye examination and a later neurologic examination is also normal.
-The MRI is interpreted as showing enlargement of the intraorbital optic nerve with diffuse enhancement, but no intracranial lesions.
+The MRI, shown here, is interpreted as showing enlargement and enhancement of the intraorbital optic nerve, but no intracranial lesions.

 • Review Topic